RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments

-\textbf{Core Features:} To further support systematic analysis of CUA vulnerabilities to adversarial attack, we enhance our framework with three core features specifically tailored for rigorous and scalable adversarial testing. \textbf{(1) Automated Adversarial Injection.} We begin by analyzing each available web platform and developing platform-specific adversarial injection scripts, allowing for the introduction of adversarial content not present by default.
-Our approach involves the use of direct SQL modifications to the underlying database of each web environment, enabling persistent adversarial injection after task initialization in each adversarial example. \textbf{(2) Flexible Adversarial Scenario Configuration.} To support the usage of our automated adversarial injection scripts, we extend OSWorld's configuration setup with the \textit{Adversarial Task Initial State Setup Config} (shown in Figure~\ref{fig:sandbox-diagram}).
-This includes but is not limited to defining custom injection content and target locations, specifying the SQL database commands used for injection, or uploading files to be targeted by adversarial tasks within the OS, enabling flexible customization of various adversarial scenarios in a manner similar to DoomArena \citep{boisvert2025doomarena}. \textbf{(3) Decoupled Evaluation.} We also distinguish true agent security from benign capability limitations, observing cases in preliminary experiments where GPT-4o failed to navigate to the webpage featuring adversarial injection.
-Such navigational failures prevent a complete analysis of CUA vulnerabilities, as the CUA's inability to properly reach an injection location does not imply that the CUA is robust to manipulation in situations where the adversarial injection is directly encountered.
-To address this, our \textit{Decoupled Eval} setting uses pre-processed actions to directly navigate CUAs to the malicious injection location for focused adversarial analysis. \textit{Through these enhancements, we provide a flexible framework for customizable and large-scale study of diverse adversarial scenarios within a realistic, hybrid web-OS platform.}
+\textbf{Core Features:} To further support rigorous, systematic and scalable evaluation of CUA vulnerabilities, we enhance \name with two core features for adversarial testing: \textbf{(1) Configurable and Automated Adversarial Injection.} We extend OSWorld's configuration with an \textit{Adversarial Task Initial State Setup} (Figure~\ref{fig:sandbox-diagram}) that supports automated adversarial injection.
+This includes but is not limited to defining injection content and targets, specifying SQL commands for injection, and uploading files to be targeted.
+Based on it, for each supported web platform, we develop platform-specific adversarial injection scripts that introduce adversarial content not present by default, including direct SQL modifications to platform databases for persistent, reproducible injections after task initialization.
+The configuration and automated injection enable scalable, reproducible creation of diverse adversarial scenarios. \textbf{(2) Decoupled Evaluation.} We observe in our preliminary experiments that GPT-4o often fails to navigate to the webpage containing the adversarial injection.
+Such navigation failures hinder vulnerability analysis, since the inability to reach the injection does not imply robustness once it is encountered.
+To address this, we introduce a \textit{Decoupled Eval} setting that uses pre-processed actions to place CUAs directly at the injection site, isolating adversarial robustness from navigation limitations for focused adversarial analysis. \textit{Through these enhancements, we provide a flexible framework for customizable and large-scale study of diverse adversarial scenarios within a realistic, hybrid web-OS platform.}